We are committed to maintaining the highest standards for responsible marketing.

 All online advertising directed to children under 12 in the United States will be clearly marked as advertising by using the General Mills “Ad Plane” or other means to identify the presence of advertising content on our child-targeted websites in compliance with CARU guidelines.

 COPPA and other privacy compliance

 General Mills operates in full compliance with the Children’s Online Privacy Protection Act (“COPPA”), which governs the online collection and use of personal information from children under 13 in the United States.

 General Mills does not engage in email marketing directed to individuals under 18 years of age.

 iii.
 Online behavioral advertising

-General Mills does not engage in online behavioral advertising techniques (i.e., collecting individual online behavior data on General Mills websites and then using that information to direct online advertising to individuals on other sites) when marketing to children.
+As required by law, General Mills does not engage in online behavioral advertising techniques (i.e., collecting individual online behavior data on General Mills websites and then using that information to direct online advertising to individuals on other sites) when marketing to children.